JAndrassy/Regulator/README.md

 2022/04 Removed separate circulation pump relay.
 It didn't solve EMI, which caused resets.
 'Main' relay now controls only pump and valves so Triac module's ZC detector can detect zero crossing to time switching of the 'main' relay.
 The 2A Grove SSR module can now be the 'main' relay.
 EMI is solved.

 <a href="https://www.buymeacoffee.com/jurajandraY" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

+2022/07 Networking with Grove UART WiFi (esp8266) on Serial with my WiFiEspAT library and ESP_ATMod sketch as firmware.